 In Louisiana, folks spend countless hours in their car or truck each year.
 Automobile accidents account for most of the personal injury claims filed with insurance agencies or in Louisiana courts.
 If you or a loved one was injured by an intoxicated driver, you may be entitled to monetary damages for your injuries.
 Louisiana law allows those injured by an impaired driver to seek compensation for past and future medical bills, lost wages, disability, pain and suffering, and other damages.
 If an intoxicated driver has engaged in “wanton or reckless disregard for the rights and safety of others,” you may also be entitled to exemplary damages.
 A knowledgeable automobile accident attorney can assist you with your claim.

-If you were hurt by an impaired driver, it is important to consult with an experienced Contact the Law Offices of J. Price McNamaraas soon as possible after the accident.
+If you were hurt by an impaired driver, it is important to consult with an experienced Contact J. Price McNamara ERISA Insurance Claim Attorneyas soon as possible after the accident.
 Experienced car accident attorney J. Price McNamara assists clients across Louisiana including New Orleans, Baton Rouge, Metairie, Mandeville, and Lafayette.
 Contact J. Price McNamara through his website today or call him at (866) 248-0580.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.